marioHackathon/SmartDDoSFilter/README.md

 Firewall/LB: The Load Balancer will be used as a firewall and a gateway, nftables/nftlb will provide those features.

 2 Backends: They contain apache2 web server with the modsecurity module.
-The will use LUA scripting language to communicate with nftlb daemon.
+They will use LUA scripting language to communicate with nftlb daemon.

 ### Quick started